adonisjs/v5-docs/content/guides/http/request.md

 ---
 summary: Reference to the HTTP request class.
-You can access data for the current HTTP request, including the **request body**, **uploaded files**, **cookies** and much more.
+You can access the current HTTP request data, including the **request body**, **uploaded files**, **cookies**, and much more.
 ---

-The instance of the [request class](https://github.com/adonisjs/http-server/blob/develop/src/Request/index.ts) allows you to access data for the current HTTP request, including the **request body**, **uploaded files**, **cookies** and much more.
+The instance of the [request class](https://github.com/adonisjs/http-server/blob/develop/src/Request/index.ts) holds data for the current HTTP request including the **request body**, **uploaded files**, **cookies** and much more.

-You can access the `request` object from the HTTP context instance passed to the route handler, middleware, and exception handler.
+You can access the `request` object from the HTTP context passed to the route handler, middleware, and exception handler.

 ```ts
 Route.get('/', (ctx) => {